Pina Colada Cake – Your Ticket To Paradise

 Today Glory from Glorious Treats is sharing her recipe for Pina Colada Cake.
-A moist pineapple cake that is paired with a rich coconut cream cheese frosting that sounds and looks amazing.
-I’m letting her take the reins here on TidyMom while we’re moving to our new house today!!!!
+One bite of this tropical dessert, a moist pineapple cake, paired with a rich coconut cream cheese frosting and you’ve escaped to paradise.
+She is taking the reins here on TidyMom while we’re moving to our new house today!!!!

 Hi TidyMom readers!
 I’m Glory, from Glorious Treats and I’m so happy to be visiting today!

 I have been a friend and fan of Cheryl and her lovely and “tidy” site for several years!
 Cheryl shares so many fun and inspiring things, and I know this Pina Colada Cake will be in good company with all the yummy and pretty things Cheryl posts!

 I have some good friends who host a big annual luau party.
 We’ve been attending the party for at least 6 years, and each year I try to make something a bit different, but still in keeping with the tropical theme.
 A few years ago I worked up some delicious Pina Colada Cupcakes and I now get requests to bring those every year!